 Reuse the same password for multiple sites.

-Store them in your contacts/notes/some other application.
+Store your passwords in your contacts/notes/some other application.

 That’s great if you have an eidetic memory.
 This blog post is for the rest of your organization.

-Writing down passwords
+Is writing down passwords bad?

 Writing down passwords is not necessarily a bad idea.
-Especially for someone who is unlikely to be targeted for attack, this solution could possibly work.
+Especially for someone who is unlikely to be targeted for a cyber attack, this solution could possibly work.
 But only if the passwords are stored in a secure, locked location.
 However, there is no way you could make sure that everyone in the organization is following this practice.

 If your company is a likely target of an attack, then writing passwords down could be a bad idea.
 Likely targets at an organization include high net worth individuals, people who have access to valuable intelligence or have a close relative that has stolen in the past.